June 12-13, 2024 | Columbus, Ohio

 B. Covering Visa Workers: Compliance Essentials and Common Violations

 In today's global economy, navigating the intricacies of visa workers has become essential for businesses across various sectors, including the insurance industry.
-Join us for an insightful session that delves into the critical aspects of H2A visas, covering the essentials for insurance loss control professionals.
+Join us for an insightful session that delves into the critical aspects of H-2A visas, covering the essentials for insurance loss control professionals.
 Hear real-world experiences from Al Hernandez, a retired investigator with the Wage and Hour Division of the U.S. Department of Labor, who will explore common violations encountered in the field.
 Join this session to equip yourself with the knowledge and tools necessary to manage exposures related to visa workers with confidence.

-Speaker Name: Al Hernandez
+Al Hernandez

 3:15 PM - 3:30 PM